fadimedurna/The-Dicee-Game/README.md

 # The-Dicee-Game
 JS DOM manipulation
 ### Important:
-For changing dice pairs you should refreash page!!
+For changing dice pairs you should refresh the page!!